nilmtk/nilmtk-contrib/README.md

 docker run --rm -it ghcr.io/enfuego27826/nilmtk-contrib:latest bash
 ```

-## Known Limitations

-- Paper-faithfulness is tracked per model and remains unverified unless the model row says otherwise.
-- TensorFlow and PyTorch paired models may diverge in architecture, preprocessing, training defaults, and output alignment until server parity checks pass.
-- No local benchmark results are claimed by this repository state.
-- Dataset conversion, notebook execution, backend smoke tests, and training benchmarks must be run on server environments.

 ## Citation

-If you find this repo useful for your research, please cite:
+If you find this repository useful for your research, please cite:

 ```bibtex
 @inproceedings{10.1145/3360322.3360844,